RTL Logo

 Court to assess loss of citizenship for minors with naturalized parents

-Another central topic of the hearing will be the constitutionality of article 12.2 of Law No. 555/1912, which determines the automatic loss of Italian citizenship of minors when their parents become naturalized in another country.
+Another central theme of the hearing will be the constitutionality of article 12.2 of Law No. 555/1912, which stipulates the automatic loss of Italian citizenship for minors when their parents become naturalized in another country.

 The analysis will consider whether this loss, considered involuntary, is compatible with constitutional principles — especially in cases where the child was born with the new nationality.